jlangch/venice/doc/readme/start.md

 ### 3. Setup the Venice REPL

-This automated setup will create a REPL launcher script with the Java classpath correctly setup, will download the Jansi library from Maven, and add some example Venice scripts.
+This automated setup will create a REPL launcher script with the Java *classpath* correctly setup, will download the JAnsi library from Maven, and add some example Venice scripts.
 The setups works on MacOS, Linux, and Windows.

 Open a terminal, move to the directory the Venice JAR is located, and start